ooaklee/ghatd/docs/getting-started/user-manager/README.md

 The following are the primary API endpoints provided by the `usermanager` service:

--   `GET /api/v1/ums/users/{userId}/profile`: Retrieves a user's enriched profile, including their group memberships.
+-   `GET /api/v1/ums/users/{userId}/profile`: Retrieves a user's expanded profile, including their group memberships.
 -   `GET /api/v1/ums/users/{userId}/groups`: Lists all groups that the specified user is a member of.
 -   `POST /api/v1/ums/users/{userId}/groups/{groupId}`: Adds a user to a specified group.
 -   `DELETE /api/v1/ums/users/{userId}/groups/{groupId}`: Removes a user from a specified group.